MissVeronica/um-format-form-content/README.md

 ## Updates
 1. Version 1.1.0 Option to remove Profile Photos from selected Profile pages.
+2. Version 1.2.0 Addition of a common shortcode for the Profile page which will activate the right UM Form depending on the current User viewing the Profile.

 ## Installation & Updates
 1. Download the plugin ZIP file at the green Code button